-State University of New York at Fredonia requires a minimum of 120 credit hours to complete a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-SUNY Fredonia does accept transfer credits.
+State University of New York at Fredonia requires at least 120 credit hours to complete a bachelor's degree.

+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+SUNY Fredonia accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, SUNY Fredonia has a summer session, so students can earn credits during the summer.

-Around 62% of students who started college at SUNY Fredonia graduate within six years.
+NOTE: Around 62% of students who start college at SUNY Fredonia finish the requirements for graduation within six years.

 SUNY Fredonia offers an orientation program before the start of fall classes to prepare new students for college life.